 They're usually given as tablets, but may also be given as an injection into a vein (intravenously).
 Possible side effects of steroids include weight gain, restlessness, agitation and sleep disturbance.
 These are temporary and usually go away when treatment finishes.

 Surgery to remove the thyroid isn't a common treatment for thyroid lymphoma.
 Research has shown that it does not increase the chance of curing thyroid lymphoma.
 It is occasionally done in people with slow-growing (indolent) lymphoma.

 Often people who have been treated with radiotherapy or surgery will need thyroid hormone replacement treatment, as the thyroid becomes less active.
 This involves taking tablets to replace the hormones normally produced by the thyroid.

 New treatments for thyroid lymphoma are being researched all the time.
 Your doctor may invite you to take part in a clinical trial to compare a new treatment against the best available standard treatment.
 They will discuss the treatment with you, so that you have a full understanding of what it means to take part.

-You may decide not to take part or to withdraw from the trial at any stage.
-You will then receive the best standard treatment available.
+You can leave the trial at any stage.
+You will then receive the best current treatment available.

 The Lymphoma Association gives emotional support, advice and information on all aspects of NHL.
 It has a national network of people with lymphoma and local groups.